Flux of window fall accidents spark safety device debates

 Many say that it is the responsibility of the parents to ensure their children are safe and that fall-resistant windows are already made available.
 Others say that all window manufacturers should place safeguards on their windows in the event that a purchaser has children.
 Similar arguments have been made in the past for electrical outlet covers, so it seems this sort of cyclic rhetoric will make its way back to “the news” the next time we have a tragic electrocution accident in the area.
 But the real question here is: “What happens when safety windows fail?”

 Before we answer that question, however, we must know a few things.
-Safety windows are ineffective if they're not installed properly, nor are they effective if components or mechanisms in the safety guard fail.
+Safety windows are ineffective if they’re not installed properly, nor are they effective if components or mechanisms in the safety guard fail.
 The difficulty here is trying to figure out if it was the installer, the manufacturer, or both who are at fault for the accident.
 If you have a child who was seriously injured or died from a fall out of a window, then it is important that you secure quality legal counsel that can advise you of your rights as the parent of a victim, as well as perform proper investigations into how and why the accident happened.
-If you have questions regarding window falls or other accident in the home, you can contact Goodrich & Geist at 800-806-2456 today for a free preliminary consultation.
+If you have questions regarding window falls or other accidents in the home, you can contact Goodrich and Geist at 800-806-2456 today for a free preliminary consultation.